rpless/cover-coveralls/README.md

 ## Use with TravisCI

 If your code is hosted on a public github repo then you can use this plugin in conjunction with [TravisCI](https://travis-ci.org/).
-Just enable your repository on both services and then add a `.travis.yml` file to your repo with the following contents:
+Just enable your repository on both services, add `cover-coveralls` to the `build-deps` of your `info.rkt` and then add a `.travis.yml` file to your repo with the following contents:
 ```yml
 langauge: c
 sudo: false